 Wrongful death claims allow the estate of the deceased person to file a lawsuit against the party who is legally liable for the death.
 The suit is usually filed by a representative of the estate, on behalf of surviving family members and other affected parties.

-In the recent Michael Jackson Los Angeles wrongful death case, the jury found the promoter not liable after a trial that lasted more than five months and made public many facts about Jackson.
+In the Michael Jackson wrongful death case, the jury found the promoter not liable after a trial that lasted more than five months and made public many facts about Jackson.
 “I cried because, for once, the world was allowed to hear some of the facts at they pertain to this matter — a lot of facts that have been suppressed, much of which I was denied and my attorneys could not present during my criminal trial,” Dr. Conrad Murray said on the NBC Today show after he was convicted in Michael Jackson’s death.

 When Can I File A Wrongful Death Claim?